 ✓ Get this card if

 You want dead-simple rewards without managing bonus categories.
-The limited-time $1,000 welcome offer is exceptional.
+The 75,000-mile welcome offer is strong for a $95 card.
 Great for travelers who book directly with airlines and hotels and want maximum flexibility in how they redeem.

 ✗ Skip if